Make America Healthy Again: Reception

-A survey conducted in January 2025 by the Associated Press and the NORC Center for Public Affairs Research showed that 30 percent of Americans supported Kennedy's health agenda compared to 42 percent who disapproved, with support among conservatives significantly higher.
+A survey conducted in January 2025 by the Associated Press and the NORC Center for Public Affairs Research showed that 30 percent of Americans supported Kennedy's health agenda compared to 42 percent who disapproved, with support among conservatives being significantly higher.
 MAHA has been criticized by the mainstream medical community and news outlets, who have said that MAHA mixes promotion of healthy living with public health conspiracy theories, citing the movement's close ties to the anti-vaccine community.
 Critics have characterized the movement as a cult, with The New Yorker describing Kennedy as being viewed as a faith healer who "should not be criticized; a vast conspiracy threatens the movement; triumph is ongoing, even if the movement's crusade against dangerous pesticides and heavy metals in the soil and drinking water has culminated in the election of a President who apparently loves all that stuff".
 The New York Times described it as attracting a loose coalition of health-conscious moms, men's rights activists, and some environmental groups.
 It described traditional environmentalists as being "wary" of MAHA's controversial positions on vaccines and other issues.
 The Associated Press describes MAHA as anti-science, describing it as "fueled by a web of well-funded national groups led by people who've profited – financially and otherwise – from sowing distrust of medicine and science".
 Several individuals within and around the Trump administration promoting MAHA have profited financially from products endorsed by the movement.
+A study of MAHA-related posts on social media found that the movement started overwhelmingly positive, but experienced a substantial decline following Kennedy's nomination (2024-11-14), subsequent confirmation (2025-02-13), and the introduction of MAHA-aligned legislation in Texas (2025-03-03), ultimately reaching a point at which opposition outweighed support on social media.